Ferran Torres: Manchester City

 On 4 August 2020, English club Manchester City confirmed the signing of Torres on a five-year contract, until 2025, for a reported transfer fee of €23 million (£20.8 million).
 The club later revealed that Torres had inherited the shirt number 21 previously worn by club legend David Silva, a fellow Spanish player who also arrived from Valencia.
 Torres made his debut in City's first game of the season, coming on as a substitute in a 3–1 away win against Wolverhampton Wanderers in the Premier League.
 On 30 September, Torres scored his first goal for the club, in a 3–0 away win over Burnley in the EFL Cup.

 On 21 October 2020, he made his Champions League debut with Manchester City, scoring a goal in a 3–1 win against Porto.
-Just a week later, Torres started and scored again in the Champions League in a 0–3 victory over Olympique de Marseille, becoming the youngest Spanish player ever to score in three consecutive appearances in the competition, at 20 years and 241 days old.
+Just a week later, Torres started and scored again in the Champions League in a 0–3 victory over Marseille, becoming the youngest Spanish player ever to score in three consecutive appearances in the competition, at 20 years and 241 days old.
 On 28 November, Torres scored his first league goal for City in a 5–0 home win over Burnley.
 On 14 May, Torres scored his first hat-trick for City in a 4–3 away league win over Newcastle United.

 Having fallen out of favour during the 2021–22 season, mainly due to injury, Torres agreed a transfer to Barcelona for €55 million (plus conditional add-ons worth €10 million) in December 2021, to be completed the following month dependent on Barça selling players from their squad.
 He had scored 16 goals in 43 appearances.